authgear/authgear-server/docs/specs/account-linking.md

         login_flow: default
 ```

-It supports all configs as mentioned in the above [Defining how the linkage occurs and the corresponding action](#defining-how-the-linkage-occurs-and-the-corresponding-action).
+It supports all configs as mentioned in the above [Defining how the linking occurs and the corresponding action](#defining-how-the-linking-occurs-and-the-corresponding-action).

 If `authentication_flow.default_account_linking` is specified, it will be applied to all signup flows.
 If any signup flows does not have the `account_linking` config specified, it will be treated as having same configs inside `authentication_flow.default_account_linking`.